 - Webinar Deck: http://bit.ly/TLSWebinarDeck

 - Login History Demo: http://bit.ly/TLSDemo

-To finish, I found during my research this old course from the MIT and felt compelled to share as I think it's giving a good background on network encryption.
+Finally, as I was doing my research for this post I found this old course from the MIT and thought it would be a good idea to share as it's giving a good background on network encryption.

 I hope you enjoyed this post.
 Don't hesitate to ping me on Twitter if you have any comment or question.
 Bye for now!